mathigon/tropicsu/lessons/trignometry-sea-rise/content.md

 ## Overview
 > section: overview

-As a High School Mathematics teacher, you can use this set of computer-based tools to teach basic trigonometry.
+As a High school Mathematics teacher, you can use this set of computer-based tools to teach basic trigonometry.

 Global warming is causing glaciers and ice sheets to melt thus causing sea levels to rise.
 The rate of sea level rise is a few millimeters per year.